Civic technology · for partners

 What pilot costs

 Free during pilot.
 No upfront cost, no implementation fee, no per-resident fee.
-The first 60-90 days are about whether ClearPath works for your county and your residents.
+The first 60 to 90 days are about whether ClearPath actually works for your county and your residents.

-At formal contract: typical range is $10K-$50K annually depending on county population + feature scope (resident-facing only vs. full operator dashboard + demand signals).
-No surprises, no per-call fees, no charges for adding rules.
+At formal contract: the typical range is $10K to $50K annually depending on county population and which features you turn on (resident-facing only, or the full operator dashboard with demand signals).
+There are no per-call fees, and no charges for adding rules.

-We give counties the full pricing breakdown at the demo so your Environmental Services Manager has the numbers needed for budget approval.
+We give counties the full pricing breakdown at the demo so your Environmental Services Manager has the numbers they need for budget approval.
 No "request pricing" dance.

 See what your county would actually get

-Live demo, no slide deck.
-We share the operator dashboard, the rule-publishing flow, and the demand-signal dashboard — then we discuss what a pilot might look like for your county.
+A live demo, not a slide deck.
+We walk through the operator dashboard, the rule-publishing flow, and the demand-signal dashboard.
+Then we discuss what a pilot might look like for your county.
 Free during pilot.

 Request a county demo →